garethjohnsdesign/michellekellystyle.com/_projects/seaside-house.markdown

 layout: project
 ---

-Interior redesign, refurbishment and project management of a turn of the century five-bedroom seaside house .
-Creating a romantic and chic environment by mixing a bohemian vintage feel with modern flourishes to create a beautiful idyllic l family holiday home.
+Interior redesign, refurbishment and project management of a turn of the century five-bedroom seaside house.
+Creating a romantic and chic environment by mixing a bohemian vintage feel with modern flourishes to create a beautiful idyllic family holiday home.